Homelessness Prevention Services

 Family Permanency Project (FPP)

-We operate six units in Lakewood and four in Fife in a partnership with Sound Families, Pierce County Housing Authority, and social service agencies.
+We operate five units in Lakewood and three in Fife in a partnership with Pierce County Housing Authority, LASA, and social service agencies.
 Families are provided an apartment along with case management services.
 A limited number of Section 8 certificates are available to graduates of this program.
 Section 8 is a federally-subsidized program that helps low income families pay their rent.

-This program provides 15 units of permanent supportive housing to families with a head of household who is unable to earn a living due to having a disability.
+This program provides 15 units of permanent supportive housing to families whose head of household has a documentable disability as well as the chronically homeless.
 More information is available under the Prairie Oaks tab.

 Low Income Permanent Housing (LiPH)